-Burns from a car fire are among the most devastating injuries a person can endure after a car crash.
-Burns can be first degree, second degree, third degree or fourth degree, depending on their severity, with fourth-degree being the worst.
+Burns from a car fire is among the most devastating injuries a person can endure after a car crash.
+Burns can be first degree, second degree, third degree, or fourth degree, depending on their severity, with fourth-degree being the worst.

 A third-degree burn, also known as a full-thickness burn, can extend through the skin and lead to scarring and perhaps the need for amputation.
 A fourth-degree burn can lead to amputation and also death.

 Burn injuries from a car fire or other fire can be lifelong and debilitating.
 They can make it difficult or impossible for a person to work or lead a normal life.
-They can involve a lifetime of treatments and costly health care bills, as well as causing loss of income when the victim is unable to work as she or he had been able to do previously.
+They can involve a lifetime of treatments and costly health care bills, as well as causing loss of income when the victim is unable to work as they had been able to do previously.

 Vehicle Fire Manufacturer Recalls